Teaching English Abroad: Do You Need a Degree?

 Your knowledge and skills are far more needed full-time by the numerous private children's schools, language schools, companies, families and business persons whom you will be able to teach.
 In doing so, you can expect (probably even during your first few months of experience) to be earning in the range of 30,000-50,000 baht a month, a comfortable income range for people making their homes in Thailand.

 But will you be 'legal'?
-Well, "This is Thailand!" – meaning, in our case, that the teacher shortage here is very acute, and if you complete your TEFL Course training with us and teach well and enjoyably, an excellent school that pays well will give you a job – and doubtlessly arrange to get a work permit for you, too – meaning you may never, ever, need to go out of Thailand again unless you wish to.
+Well, "This is Thailand!" – meaning, in our case, that the teacher shortage here is very acute, and if you complete your TEFL Course training with us and teach well and enjoyably, an excellent school that pays well will give you a job – and doubtlessly arrange to get a work permit for you, too, if you hold a degree – meaning you may never, ever, need to go out of Thailand again unless you wish to.

-If you are dreaming now, please continue with your dream:
+If you are dreaming now, you can make your dream come true!